-Table 21a defines how the message transcipt is constructed for M1 and M2 which are used in signature calculation and verification in the CHALLENGE_AUTH response message.
-The possible request orderings after Power on Reset are listed below explicitly:
+- The Request ordering and message transcript computation rules for M1/M2 table defines how the message transcript is constructed for M1 and M2, which are used in signature calculation and verification in the CHALLENGE_AUTH response message. - 251 The possible request orderings after reset are: - GET_VERSION , GET_CAPABILITIES , NEGOTIATE_ALGORITHMS , GET_DIGESTS , GET_CERTIFICATE , CHALLENGE - GET_VERSION , GET_CAPABILITIES , NEGOTIATE_ALGORITHMS , GET_DIGESTS , CHALLENGE - GET VERSION, GET CAPABILITIES, NEGOTIATE ALGORITHMS, CHALLENGE - GET_DIGESTS , GET_CERTIFICATE , CHALLENGE - GET_DIGESTS , CHALLENGE - GET DIGESTS - CHALLENGE

-- GET_VERSION, GET_CAPABILITY, NEGOTIATE_ALGORITHMS, GET_DIGESTS, GET_CERTIFICATE, CHALLENGE

-- GET_VERSION, GET_CAPABILITY, NEGOTIATE_ALGORITHMS, GET_DIGESTS, CHALLENGE

-- GET_VERSION, GET_CAPABILITY, NEGOTIATE_ALGORITHMS, CHALLENGE

-- GET_DIGESTS, GET_CERTIFICATE, CHALLENGE

-- GET_DIGESTS, CHALLENGE

-- GET_DIGESTS

-- CHALLENGE

-After a successful CHALLENGE_AUTH response is received by the Requestor, or the Requestor sends a GET_MEASUREMENTS request, M1 and M2 shall be set to null.
-Immediately after Power on Reset M1 and M2 shall be null.
-If a Requestor sends a GET_VERSION message the Requestor and Responder shall reset M1 and M2 to null and recommence construction of M1 and M2 starting with the new GET_VERSION message.
+After the Requester receives a successful CHALLENGE_AUTH response or the Requester sends a GET_MEASUREMENTS request, M1 and M2 shall be set to null.
+Immediately after reset, M1 and M2 shall be null.
+If a Requester sends a GET_VERSION message, the Requester and Responder shall reset M1 and M2 to null and recommence construction of M1 and M2 starting with the new GET_VERSION message.

-Table 21a - Request ordering and message transcript computation rules for M1/M2
+253 Request ordering and message transcript computation rules for M1/M2

-Requests Implementation Requirements M1/M2 = Concatenate (A, B, C) Power on Reset NA M1/M2 = null
+Requests Implementation requirements M1/M2=Concatenate (A, B, C) Reset NA M1/M2=null

-Requests Implementation Requirements M1/M2 = Concatenate (A, B, C) GET_VERSION issue The Requester may choose to issue this request any time, to allow Requester / Responder to determine an agreed upon Negotiated State .
-A Requester may detect out of synch condition typically when signature verification fails or when the Responder provides an unexpected error response.
-M1/M2 = null GET_VERSION , GET_CAPABILITIES , NEGOTIATE_ALGORITHMS Requester shall always issue these requests in the order shown.
-A = Concatenate (GET_VERSION, VERSION, GET_CAPABILITIES, CAPABILITIES, NEGOTIATE_ALGORITHMS, ALGORITHMS) GET_VERSION , GET_CAPABILITIES , NEGOTIATE_ALGORITHMS Requester may skip issuing these requests after a new Power on Reset, if the Responder has previously indicated CACHE_CAP = 1.
-In this case the Requester and Responder shall proceed with the previously Negotiated State A = null GET_DIGESTS , GET_CERTIFICATE Requester shall always issue these requests in the order shown after NEGOTIATE_ALGORITHMS request completion or immediately after Power on Reset, if it chose to skip the previous three requests.
-B = Concatenate (GET_DIGEST, DIGEST, GET_CERTFICATE, CERTIFICATE) GET_DIGESTS , GET_CERTFICATE Requester may choose to skip both requests after a new Power on Reset if it is capable of using previously cached response to these requests.
-B = Null GET_DIGESTS , GET_CERTIFICATE Requester may choose to skip GET_CERTIFICATE request after a new Power on Reset if it is capable of using previously cached CERTIFICATE response.
-B = (GET DIGESTS, DIGEST) CHALLENGE Requester shall issue this request to complete security verification of current requests and responses.
-The Signature bytes of CHALLENGE_AUTH shall not be included in C. C = (CHALLENGE, CHALLENGE_AUTH\Signature).
-CHALLENGE completion Completion of CHALLENGE resets M1 and M2 M1/M2 = null CHALLENGE Requester may choose to skip this request and forgo security verification of previous requests and responses.
-Requester may typically skip CHALLENGE when it issues GET_DIGESTS directly after Power on Reset.
-NA GET_MEASUREMENTS If the Requester chooses to issue GET_MEASUREMENTS and skips CHALLENGE completion, M1 and M2 are reset to null M1/M2 = null
+Requests Implementation requirements M1/M2=Concatenate (A, B, C) GET_VERSION issue The Requester may choose to issue this request any time to allow the Requester and Responder to determine an agreed upon Negotiated State.
+A Requester may detect out of sync condition typically when either the signature verification fails or the Responder provides an unexpected error response.
+M1/M2=null GET_VERSION , GET_CAPABILITIES , NEGOTIATE_ALGORITHMS Requester shall always issue these requests in this order.
+A=Concatenate(GET_VERSION, VERSION, GET_CAPABILITIES, CAPABILITIES, NEGOTIATE_ALGORITHMS, ALGORITHMS) GET_VERSION , GET_CAPABILITIES , NEGOTIATE_ALGORITHMS Requester may skip issuing these requests after a new reset if the Responder has previously indicated CACHE_CAP=1 .
+In this case, the Requester and Responder shall proceed with the previously Negotiated State.
+A=null GET_DIGESTS , GET_CERTIFICATE Requester shall always issue these requests in this order after NEGOTIATE_ALGORITHMS request completion or immediately after reset, if it chose to skip the previous three requests.
+B=Concatenate(GET_DIGEST, DIGEST, GET_CERTFICATE, CERTIFICATE) GET_DIGESTS , GET_CERTFICATE Requester may choose to skip both requests after a new reset if it can use previously cached response to these requests.
+B=null GET_DIGESTS , GET_CERTIFICATE Requester may choose to skip GET_CERTIFICATE request after a new reset if it can use the previously cached CERTIFICATE response.
+B=(GET DIGESTS, DIGEST) CHALLENGE Requester shall issue this request to complete security verification of current requests and responses.
+The Signature bytes of CHALLENGE_AUTH shall not be included in C. C=(CHALLENGE, CHALLENGE_AUTH\Signature) .
+See the CHALLENGE request message table.
+CHALLENGE completion Completion of CHALLENGE resets M1 and M2.
+M1/M2=null CHALLENGE Requester may choose to skip this request and forgo security verification of previous requests and responses.
+Requester may typically skip CHALLENGE when it issues GET_DIGESTS directly after reset.
+GET_MEASUREMENTS If the Requester chooses to issue GET_MEASUREMENTS and skips CHALLENGE completion, M1 and M2 are reset to null .
+M1/M2=null measurement.
+If MEAS_FRESH_CAP bit in the CAPABILITIES response message returns 0, and the Requester requires fresh measurements, the Responder must be reset before GET_MEASUREMENTS is resent.
+The mechanisms employed for resetting the Responder are outside the scope of this specification.